resbazSQL/lc-webscraping/_episodes/04-scrapy.md

 ## Using the Scrapy shell

-As we learned in the previous sections, using the browser console and the `$x()` syntax can be useful to make sure we are selecting the desired elements using our XPath queries.
-But it is not the only way.
-Scrapy provides a similar way to test out XPath queries, with the added benefit that we can then also debug how to further work on those queries from within Scrapy.
+Scrapy provides a way to test out XPath queries, with the added benefit that we can then also debug how to further work on those queries from within Scrapy.

-This is achieved by calling the _Scrapy shell_ from the command line:
+This is achieved by once again calling the _Scrapy shell_ from the command line:

 ~~~
 $ scrapy shell "https://www.aph.gov.au/Senators_and_Members/Parliamentarian_Search_Results?q=&mem=1&par=-1&gen=0&ps=0"